jfladas/had/README.md

 ### Windows

 To play the game on a Windows device you can download the respective build and execute the file `HaD (Alpha).exe`.

-## Survey
-We would appreciate if you fill out our survey after playing: https://forms.gle/HbSeV4yHSr4Eiaxk6